An old military road to Cornetto di Confine

-Cornetto di Confine is an international high mountain pass at an elevation of 2.545m (8,349ft) above the sea level, located in the Alps on the border between Switzerland and Italy.
+Cornetto di Confine is an international high mountain pass at an elevation of 2.545m (8,349ft) above the sea level, located in the Alps on the border between Austria and Italy.
 It's one of the highest mountain roads of the country.

 The road to the summit, also known as Markinkele, Marchkinkele and Marchginggele, is an old military road.
 This road tests the skill, and courage, of any driver.
 It’s definitely not for anyone suffering from vertigo or a fear of landslides.
 Only the suicidal, the insane, or the paid-to-do-this should ever drive down.